Why artificial intelligence in marketing?

 Where to start with artificial intelligence in marketing

 Training in artificial intelligence is like training for a sport.
-Start where you are today, build muscle and develop advanced skills.
+Start where you are today, build muscle and then steadily increase strength and skill levels..

 Here’s my suggested list: